Biography of Thomas White

 White also served as Associate Professor of Systematic Theology at Southwestern Seminary.
 In his faculty role, he taught in the Oxford University study program and was a visiting professor, along with his wife, Joy, at Word of Life Bible Institute in New York.
 At Southwestern, White has developed online graduate-level classes; taught master’s and doctoral courses in subjects including systematic theology, public relations for the local church, and advanced expository preaching; and revamped the seminary’s evangelism program.

 White has been active in research, writing, and contributing to the academy.
 Early in his career, he received an academic excellence award and a study grant, which led to him publishing a three-volume series on James Madison Pendleton.
-White co-authored Franchising McChurch: Feeding Our Obsession with Easy Christianity in 2009 and served as editor of First Freedom: The Baptist Perspective on Religious Liberty, Restoring Integrity in Baptist Churches, and Upon This Rock.
-White has contributed to other books, written numerous articles, and is active in social media through Facebook, Twitter, and his blog.
+White co-authored Franchising McChurch: Feeding Our Obsession with Easy Christianity in 2009 and served as editor of First Freedom: The Baptist Perspective on Religious Liberty, which recently came out in a second, updated edition, Restoring Integrity in Baptist Churches, and Upon This Rock.
+White has contributed to other books, such as Baptist Foundations, written numerous articles, and is active in social media through Facebook, Twitter, and his blog.

 In January 2005, the Whites adopted their daughter, Rachel.
 Through this adoption, God taught him much about the theological concept of adoption and about a father’s love.
 In May 2011, God blessed them again with the birth of Samuel.
-The Whites also have two dogs that they treat like children — Princess, a German shepherd, and Shadow, a black Labrador retriever.
+The Whites also have two dogs that they treat like children — Duchess, a German shepherd, and Jacket, a golden/Labrador retriever mix.